Cleveland Zoo is Northeast Ohio’s most-visited year-round attraction and gets around 1.5 million visitors annually.

 Cleveland Zoo’s tram

-The Tram Service at Cleveland Metroparks Zoo is the best way to ensure you explore most of the wildlife attractions during your visit.
+The Tram Service at Cleveland Metroparks Zoo is the best way to ensure you explore most wildlife attractions during your visit.

 During the open-air tram car experience, you also hear an informative commentary that explains the animals and their exhibits along the tram route.

-The tram travels from African Elephant Crossing directly to the Primate, Cat, and Aquatics Building and back.
+The tram travels directly from African Elephant Crossing to the Primate, Cat, Aquatics Building, and back.

 The trams can accommodate strollers, wagons, etc.